Federal Railroad Administration (FRA), Department of Transportation (DOT).

 Final rule; stay of regulations.

 On August 12, 2016, FRA published a final rule requiring commuter and intercity passenger railroads to develop and implement a system safety program (SSP) to improve the safety of their operations.
-On February 10, 2017, FRA stayed the SSP final rule's requirements until March 21, 2017, and extended the stay until May 22, 2017 and then to June 5, 2017.
-This document extends that stay until December 4, 2017.
+FRA has stayed the SSP final rule's requirements until December 4, 2018.
+FRA is issuing this final rule to extend that stay until September 4, 2019.

 FOR FURTHER INFORMATION CONTACT:

 Elizabeth A. Gross, Attorney, U.S. Department of Transportation, Federal Railroad Administration, Office of Chief Counsel; telephone: 202-493-1342; email: Elizabeth.Gross@dot.gov.

 End Further Info